ksu-cs-textbooks/cis300/content/z-courses/syllabi/_index.md

 - Wed., Oct.
 23
 - Fri., Nov.
 22

-Each exam will be a 55-minute exam beginning at 11:30am in place of a lab assignment for that day.
+Each exam will be in place of a lab assignment for that day.
 They will each be worth one sixth (approx. 16.7%) of the final grade.
-Each exam will consist entirely of writing code. **Except under extreme circumstances (as judged by me), no make-up exams will be given.**
+Each exam will consist mostly of writing code. **Except under extreme circumstances (as judged by me), no make-up exams will be given.**

 #### Grading Scale